 There are a number of medical treatments available, including some that use hormones and some that do not.

 Hormonal birth control — Hormonal methods of birth control include the pill, skin patch, vaginal ring, shot, hormonal IUD, and implant.
-These treatments reduce bleeding, cramps, and pain during your menstrual period.
+These treatments reduce bleeding, cramps, and pain during your menstrual period and can correct anemia.
 It might take three months for bleeding to improve after you start taking hormonal birth control.

 More detailed information about hormonal birth control is available separately.
 (See "Patient information: Hormonal methods of birth control (Beyond the Basics)".)